mindset-dojo/mindset-dojo.github.io/_forms/collaborator.md

 ### Internal

 You are calmly aware, open to and flowing with the Other.
-Above the line, one blends with without dissolving.
-Below the line, one is absorbed by the Other.
+Postively trending, one blends with without dissolving.
+Negatively trending, one is absorbed by the Other.

 ### Collective

 Collaborator is the glue holding together social groups.
-Above the line, people trust and participate freely.
-Below the line is slavery and compliance.
+Postively trending, people trust and participate freely.
+Negatively trending is slavery and compliance.

 ---

 ### Meta Compass Directions

-- **Flowing + Above the Line:** Creates warm resonance that strengthens connection and mutual uplift.
+- **Flowing + Postively Trending:** Creates warm resonance that strengthens connection and mutual uplift.
-- **Flowing + Below the Line:** Spreads emotional entanglement, overhelping or appeasing to avoid conflict.
+- **Flowing + Negatively Trending:** Spreads emotional entanglement, overhelping or appeasing to avoid conflict.
-- **Stagnant + Above the Line:** Tries to connect but collapses into self-doubt, losing presence or voice.
+- **Stagnant + Postively Trending:** Tries to connect but collapses into self-doubt, losing presence or voice.
-- **Stagnant + Below the Line:** Implodes into submissiveness, people-pleasing, or emotional retreat.
+- **Stagnant + Negatively Trending:** Implodes into submissiveness, people-pleasing, or emotional retreat.

 Connect with others, without living through them.